zanegoude/port-forwarding-setup/README.md

 </p>

 <h1>Port Forwarding: Setup and Configuration</h1>
-This tutorial outlines the steps required to setup and configure port forwarding on a network<br />
+This tutorial outlines the steps required to setup and configure port forwarding on a local network<br />

 <h2>Environments and Technologies Used</h2>